HyperMixer: An MLP-based Low Cost Alternative to Transformers: Comparison of FOP

 \subsection{HyperMixer}

-\paragraph{HyperNetwork (tied case)} In the tied case, we have one MLP that generates an output for each vector, i.e, this is the number of operations needed for an MLP of input size $d$, and hidden and output sizes $d'$: $N * (2 * d*d' + 2 * d'^2 + 9d')$
+\paragraph{HyperNetwork (tied case)} In the tied case, we have one MLP that generates an output for each vector, so the number of operations needed for an MLP of input and hidden size $d$ and output sizes $d'$: $N(2 d^2 + 2dd' + 9d)$

-\paragraph{Mixing MLP} The mixing MLP has input and output size $N$ and hidden size $d'$, which is applied to each of the $d$ embedding dimensions (i.e., after transposition), incurring $d* (4 * N * d' + 9')$ operations in total.
+\paragraph{Mixing MLP} The mixing MLP has input and output size $N$ and hidden size $d'$, which is applied to each of the $d$ embedding dimensions (i.e., after transposition), incurring $d(4d'N+ 9')$ operations in total.

-\paragraph{Total:} The total number of operations in HyperMixer is $d * (4 * N * d' + 9*d') + N * (2 *d*d' + 2 * d'^2 + 9d')$
+\paragraph{Total:} The total number of operations in HyperMixer is $d (4 N d' + 9d') + N (2d^2 + 2 d'd + 9d)$